 The Fair and Equal Housing Act would provide consistent and explicit non-discrimination protections for LGBTQ people in housing by adding “sexual orientation” and “gender identity” as protected characteristics under the Fair Housing Act, which currently prohibits discrimination based on race, color, religion, sex, disability, familial status, and national origin.
 The Fair and Equal Housing Act also clarifies existing law to ensure that housing protections apply to anyone who experiences discrimination because they are perceived as or associate with someone of a different race, color, religion, sex, sexual orientation, gender identity, disability, familial status, or national origin.

-Only 20 states and the District of Columbia prohibit discrimination in housing based on both sexual orientation and gender identity.
-Another two states ban discrimination in housing based on sexual orientation only.
+Only 21 states and the District of Columbia prohibit discrimination in housing based on both sexual orientation and gender identity.
+Another state bans discrimination in housing based on sexual orientation only.